meleu/meleu/README.md

 # Hi! 👋 I'm meleu

-Some facts about me:

-- I'm a Linux nerd since the late 90s
+- 🐧 I'm a Linux nerd since the late 90s

-- currently working as a DevOps Specialist, dealing with things like
+- 🧑‍💻 currently working as a DevOps Specialist, dealing with things like
     - bash (a lot of bash)
     - GCP
     - GitLab CI